krenzlin/AKTpi/README.md

     akt -1 wheel -1 =pw /home/akt /bin/sh - this_is_a_comment

+### Logout and shutdown

+To logout use *<Ctrl>+D* or

+    logout

+To shutdown Raspberry:

+    halt

+> Note: As the system should only read from and not write to the SD card, it is fairly safe to just pull the USB power.

 ## Audio and MIDI setup

 To use the Raspberry for your audio application you first want to setup the audio interface(s) and MIDI controller(s).